akshayatzomato/ExerciseDemo/README.md

 ## Setup
 1. After successfully setting up an account on Heroku, I deployed the folder named `exercise` on their server.
 2. In the process of deployment I had to simply set up a git repository on my local machine, through which I could simply issue push commands to their remote repository.
-2. Main entry point of the application is `index.php`
-3. Other important files are put under the `includes/` directory.
+3. Application structure has been divided into a number of components. `includes/` directory comprises of core modules and helper files used in handling the HTTP request.
-4. Resources files (css + js) are present under `css/` and `javascript/` directories respectively.
+4. Entry point of the application is `index.php`.
+Resources files (css + js) are present under `css/` and `javascript/` directories respectively.

 ## Assumptions
 1. I assume that this application is requested through a regular browser interface, and not crawled with the help of a robot.
 Although the application will run just fine under those circumstances as well, but ideally some check for the number of requests should be in place for such scenarios.